 4. Shift Blames And Make False Accusations

 Toxic parents reject their role in the troubles and want to turn things around on the child, making them believe they are the wrong ones screwing up the situation.
-Eventually, the child internalizes these accusations and fosters negative beliefs about themselves.
+Eventually, the child internalizes these accusations and fosters guilt and negative beliefs about themselves.

 5. Always Play the Victim Card